BlockstreamResearch/simplicity/README.md

 * Our [paper that originally introduced Simplicity](https://arxiv.org/abs/1711.03028).
 Some of the finer details are out of date, but it is still a good introduction.
 * [BPASE 2018 presentation](https://youtu.be/VOeUq3oR2fk) of the above paper ([slides](https://cyber.stanford.edu/sites/g/files/sbiybj9936/f/slides-bpase-2018.pdf)).
-* [Scale by the Bay 2018 presentation](https://youtu.be/M4XnDrRIKx8) that illustrates formal verification of Simplicity in Agda. ([slides](https://lists.ozlabs.org/pipermail/simplicity/2018/000011.html))
+* [Scale by the Bay 2018 presentation](https://youtu.be/M4XnDrRIKx8) that illustrates formal verification of Simplicity in Agda ([slides](https://lists.ozlabs.org/pipermail/simplicity/2018/000011.html)).

 ## Contact